Public sector finances, UK: March 2025

 International Monetary Fund's Government Finance Statistics framework in the public sector finances: Appendix E

 Presents the balance sheet, statement of operations and statement of other economic flows for the public sector, compliant with the Government Finance Statistics Manual 2014: GFSM 2014 presentation.
-Updated quarterly dependent on the availability of data.
+Updated quarterly, depending on the availability of data.

 Public sector net worth: Appendix O

-Presents the balance sheet for the public sector, consistent with the 2010 European system of national accounts (ESA 2010) (PDF, 6.4MB) and Manual on Government Deficit and Debt (MGDD).
-Updated quarterly dependent on the availability of data.
+Presents the balance sheet for the public sector, consistent with the 2010 European system of national accounts (ESA 2010) (PDF, 6.4MB) and Eurostat's Manual on Government Deficit and Debt (MGDD).
+Updated quarterly, depending on the availability of data.

 9. Glossary